elephantrobotics/marsai/README.md

 # Contact

-The code is managed by Elephant Robotics INC. Email support@elephantrobotics.com to get in touch with our software teamm
+The code is managed by Elephant Robotics INC. Email support@elephantrobotics.com to get in touch with our software team.
+Check www.elephantrobotics.com for more information.